numq/haskcore/README.md

 ## Contribution

+The project is being developed solo and requires no code contributions.

+> [!TIP]
-The project is being developed solo and requires no contributions.
-You can contribute to its development by leaving feedback or making a [donation](https://numq.github.io/support).
+> You can support the development by leaving feedback or making a [donation](https://numq.github.io/support).

 ## Architecture